 La Jolla Traffic & Transportation Board (T&T)

 T&T considers all proposals affecting La Jolla’s streets (striping, stop signs, traffic calming) and parking (curb colors, time limits, valet).
 Also hears special events that require traffic control or affect on-street parking.
 Recommendations are forwarded to the LJCPA for ratification and then sent to the City of San Diego for implementation.
 The Board is comprised of two appointed members each from the LJCPA, the La Jolla Town Council, the La Jolla Shores Association, La Jolla Village Merchants Association, and the Bird Rock Community Council.
-Meetings are always open to the public and are held on the 3rd Wednesday of every month (dark in August; November & December combined to single meeting in mid December), at 4:00 p.m. at the La Jolla Recreation Center, 615 Prospect Street.
+Meetings are always open to the public and are held on the 3rd Wednesday of every month, at 4:00 p.m. at the La Jolla Recreation Center, 615 Prospect Street.

 La Jolla Shores Permit Review Committee (PRC)